DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-07.md

 ###### v17
 This report went out concerning him in the whole of Judea, and in all the surrounding region.

+### John's Disciples Ask Jesus If He Is The Messiah
 ###### v18
 The disciples of John told him about all these things.